 The school approved my plan, lent us instruments, and agreed to award volunteer credits to all music majors who volunteered as teachers.

-Since then, Play It Forward has been holding after-school classes in piano and vocals in six-week sessions, teaching middle schoolers in Red Bank.
+Since then, Play It Forward has been holding free after-school classes in piano and vocals for middle schoolers in downtown Red Bank.

 In 2023 I expanded Play It Forward beyond Red Bank, after I started working as a music instructor at the Lakehouse Music Academy in Asbury Park.

-Lakehouse is one of the top music schools in New Jersey, but it's based in a community where few families can afford a music education.
+Lakehouse is one of the best music schools in the area, but it's based in a community where many families cannot afford a music education.

-Play It Forward now helps fund scholarships for underserved local children to attend classes at Lakehouse.
+Play It Forward now funds four scholarships a year for underserved local children to attend summer camp at Lakehouse.

 In 2024 I saw the chance to expand Play It Forward even further.
 During a sightseeing trip to Zambia to see the famous Victoria Falls, my family visited a local village and toured its school.
 The children greeted us by singing Zambia's national anthem.
 They loved music, but their school had little funding for instruments or music instruction.

-Play It Forward now funds the music program at the school, paying for instruments and a teacher throughout the school year.
+Play It Forward now provides funds to pay for the school's music program, covering the cost of instruments and a music teacher.

-This summer I will return to the Zambia to teach courses at the school in piano, guitar, and songwriting, and prepare a concert by the children.
+In June 2025 I returned to Zambia for several weeks to teach classes at the school in piano, guitar, and songwriting, and direct a concert by the children.
+Learn more about that here.
+I will return in June 2026 to conduct the class sessions again.